rahul-malik/swift-evolution/proposals/0000-swiftpm-script-support.md

 ## Proposed solution

-We propose to add a new attribute @package to the import statement for referencing Swift packages.
+We propose to add a new attribute `@package` to import statements for referencing Swift packages.
 This attribute would be only valid when running in the Swift interpreter (via `swift MyScript.swift` or `swift run MyScript.swift`) and will be rejected if used during compilation of a regular Swift module.
 Swift Package Manager will then fetch and build the declared packages and make them available to the script when executing it.

 ```swift
 @package(url: "https://github.com/jpsim/Yams.git", from: "2.0.0")